Lovin’ Spoonful Daydreams Come True as John Sebastian Goes All-In for Tribute Show

 Sebastian did cut himself some breaks during the four hours, and there were plenty more highlights in his absence.
 For all the country and blues influences that came to the fore, there were also some delightful moments of pure garage-rock, like Nick Guzman’s reading of “There She Is,” with the Muffs’ Ronnie Barnett and Roy McDonald as the rhythm section.
 Peter Case and Olson also went thrashy with a duet of the taunting “4 Eyes.”
 Inestimable music director Rob Laufer gave himself a prize for his hard work — “Darling Be Home Soon” — and showed he’d earned it.
 (He talked about how Elliott had said he wanted to participate in the show just to add the one-note rhythm guitar part, but Elliott was backstage doing an interview and didn’t show up till halfway through the song, hurriedly picking up the guitar stand with his guitar as he leaped to the stage.)
 Mark Eitzel turned the reluctant breakup ballad “Didn’t Want to Have to Do It” into the stuff of actual near-tragedy.
 More comically, Cindy Lee Berryhill was unforgettably accompanied on “Money” by a line of three banjo pickers — plus drummer Jim Laspesa moving up front, wearing a hat with “press” in the brim, to add percussion in the form of an undervalued rock ‘n’ roll instrument, the manual typewriter.

 That the Wild Honey benefits feel like a family gathering every year was underscored by a series of dedications to past participants.
 Muffs members Barnett and McDonald came out at the top to pay tribute to late frontwoman Kim Shattuck.
 Sahanaja told stories about Nicky Wonder, the guitarist who died on the eve of a recent Brian Wilson tour.
 The loss felt perhaps most widely across the Alex was that of Gary Stewart, who was last seen by many attendees at the Kinks tribute a year ago.
-It seemed unthinkable that he’d have missed the next Wild Honey show, if he’d thought about it.
-On a list of reasons to live another year, they rank.
+On a list of reasons to live another year, as best one can, these annual tribal gatherings rank.